CodeShayk/Parsley.Net/README.md

 }
 ```

-In order to parse the string name value from delimiter separated record in the file correctly to NameType instance, you need to implement custom `TypeConverter` converter.
+In order to parse the string value (name) from delimiter separated record in the file correctly to custom type (NameType), you need to implement custom converter deriving from `TypeConverter` class.

-Example - `NameConverter`
+Example - `NameConverter` class - converts the string into NameType type
 ```
 public class NameConverter : TypeConverter
 {